sugaryourcoffee/secondhand/doc/upgrading-rails-4.1-to-rails-4.2.md

 to Rails 4.2.

 ### Fixing errors revealed by rspec runs
-When running rspec we get following 19 errors that worked with the previously used Rails 4.1.16 version.
+When running rspec we get 19 errors that worked with the previously used Rails 4.1.16 version.
+Most of the errors occur multiple times therfore we show the consolidated error messages

     1) List export to CSV should not have ';' in any field Failure/Error: list.as_csv.split(';').size.should eq 16